amberframework/granite/README.md

 [Amethyst](https://github.com/Codcore/amethyst) is a web framework written in the [Crystal](https://github.com/manastech/crystal) language.

-This project is to provide a mysql ORM Base::Model that provides simple database usage.
+This project is to provide an ORM Base::Model for Amethyst using the [waterlink/crystal-mysql](https://github.com/waterlink/crystal-mysql) driver.

 ## Installation

-Add this library to your Amethyst dependencies in your Projectfile.
+Add this library to your Amethyst dependencies along with the MySQL driver in your Projectfile.

 ```crystal
 deps do